Magazine

 A Spark of Roots

-"I feel a part of me is influenced by ancient Jewish music, by the piyyutim.
-As I mentioned, I grew up attending a religious kindergarten simply because it was really close to our home.
-When you're educated in a religious kindergarten and, of course, become familiar with and sing the songs and prayers from that environment, it sticks with you, and I feel it still impacts my music today."
+“I feel that something in me is influenced by ancient Jewish music.
+As I said, as a child I attended a religious kindergarten simply because it was very close to our home.
+When you grow up in a religious kindergarten and sing those songs and prayers, something sticks with you.
+I truly feel and believe that it still affects my music today.”

 A Spark of Creation